(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

-This dog skin problem usually plagues dogs in their "teenage" years - puppies from 3 months of age and older can get acne.
+This dog skin problem usually plagues dogs in their "teenage" years.
+Generally speaking, puppies from 3 months of age and above can get acne.

-Veterinarians are not sure about the exact causes of dog acne.
+Veterinarians are not sure what causes acne to develop on dogs.
 Some suggested causes are:

 It is also believed that poor grooming and hygiene can contribute to the formation of acne in dogs and puppies.

-To stop skin infections caused by canine acne, use herbs with antibacterial and anti-inflammatory properties, such as:
+To stop skin infections caused by canine acne, use remedies that have antibacterial and anti-inflammatory properties, such as: